GIA Researchers Look Inside Black Diamonds

 February 1, 2019

 An important source of black diamonds, both natural and treated, is the Marange deposit in eastern Zimbabwe.
-It is a relatively new and controversial diamond source yielding large quantities of diamonds with a combination of brown radiation stains and graphite inclusions that make them appear black or give them the ability to be treated to achieve that colour.
+It is a relatively new and controversial diamond source yielding large quantities of diamonds with a combination of brown radiation stains and graphite inclusions that make them appear black or give them the ability to be treated to achieve that color.
 The source was discovered in 2001 by De Beers but not worked until 2006.
-A 2018 study by GIA researchers Karen V. Smit, Elina Myagkaya, Stephanie Persaud and Wuyi Wang reports in detail on the unique properties used to identify the colour origin of Zimbabwe black diamonds and how to identify potential treatments.
+A 2018 study by GIA researchers Karen V. Smit, Elina Myagkaya, Stephanie Persaud and Wuyi Wang reports in detail on the unique properties used to identify the color origin of Zimbabwe black diamonds and how to identify potential treatments.

 The researchers subjected the diamonds to various tests, including several different spectroscopy methods to identify impurities and defects in the diamond crystal lattice.
 Inclusions (such as graphite) are normally distinguished from defects such as GR1, an irradiation-related defect that is also reviewed in the paper.
 DiamondView imaging was used to map the growth zoning.

 Four of the samples had an unusual internal structure – they contained two different growth structures, octahedral and cuboid, which are called mixed-habit diamonds.
 The cuboid area of the diamonds had clusters of micron-sized graphite inclusions that appeared as a dark cloud.
-Another GIA study has shown that when heated above 1200°C, however, the graphite inclusions expand to 10 to 16 times their original size, that can create a uniform opaque black colour.
+Another GIA study has shown that when heated above 1200°C, however, the graphite inclusions expand to 10 to 16 times their original size, that can create a uniform opaque black color.
 This makes Marange a potentially important source for treated fancy black diamonds.

 The aim of the study was both to document the properties of black diamonds from Marange and to better understand how such unusual diamonds were formed.
-Because Marange produces a large amount of diamonds – several million carats yearly – these lower-quality graphite-containing diamonds represent a potentially major source for both treated and untreated black diamonds – especially because they tend to be larger than average run-of-the-mill diamonds, at 5 to 7 carats.
+Because Marange produces a large amount of diamonds – several million carats yearly – these lower-quality graphite-containing diamonds represent a potentially major source for both treated and untreated black diamonds – especially because they tend to be larger than average run-of-mine diamonds, 5 to 7 carats.

 Lead author Karen V. Smit and a different team of researchers examined another group of mixed-habit diamonds from the same deposit to better understand diamond growth processes.
 The mixed-habit diamonds contained inclusions of ancient fluids of methane (carbon and four hydrogens).
 The study conducted by Smit, Steven B. Shirey, Richard A. Stern, Andrew Steele and Wuyi Wang appeared in the April 2016 issue of Lithos.
 Interestingly, these methane fluids were only located in the cuboid sectors of the diamonds, while the octahedral portions were free of them, due to the much faster growth rate of the cuboid sectors relative to the octahedral.
 These Marange diamonds are the first diamonds in which methane has been described, and has provided important constraints on how diamonds form in the deep Earth.